creepersbs/.github/profile/README.md

-# Creepers.sbs - Another free subdomain provider
+# creepers.sbs - Another free subdomain provider
 [![Banner](https://raw.githubusercontent.com/creepersbs/.github/refs/heads/main/profile/mini-banner.png)](https://creepers.sbs)
 This free subdomain powered by [**`CreeperHUB`**](https://creeperhub.net) / [**`Giocoliere`**](https://giocoliere.dev).
 It works only with donations and my own wallet (which is not endless) so please consider a [**`donation`**](#donations) <3